How to Prevent Data Leaks with Application Security Testing Strategy?

 |

-Facebook made a blunder, again!
+Facebook made a blunder again!
 It failed, ignored, or possibly forgot to encrypt the passwords of more than 600 million users.
-Since 2012, these passwords were stored in plain text, accessible to its nearly 20,000 employees.
-The worst part is, it was completely clueless about it for the past seven years.
-This data breach has not only compromised privacy of hundreds of millions of users, but also revealed its incompetent application security testing methodology.
+Since 2012, these passwords have been stored in plain text, accessible to its nearly 20,000 employees.
+The worst part is that it was completely clueless for the past seven years.
+This data breach has compromised the privacy of hundreds of millions of users and revealed its incompetent application security testing methodology.

 In the modern digitally-driven world, the significance of data is immense.
 Data is the fodder for new advancements in the Artificial Intelligence domain and all the automation processes.
-Massive amount of data is being generated every day, and handling that data is becoming a challenge that needs to be addressed immediately.
-Improper management of the data is the primary reason for the breaches happening across organizations worldwide.
+Massive amounts of data are being generated daily, and handling that data is becoming a challenge that must be addressed immediately.
+Improper data management is the primary reason for the breaches happening across organizations worldwide.

-A secure application is the key to garner user trust and establish credibility.
-We are only one quarter down in 2019, and the number of data breach reports already happened is concerning, at the very least.
+A secure application is the key to garnering user trust and establishing credibility.
+We are only one quarter down in 2019, and at the very least, the number of data breach reports already happened is concerning.
 This proves that there is no shortcut to a completely secure application.
-In order to prevent such leaks in the future and avoid negative publicity of the organizations, it is imperative that CIOs invest resources and time to develop, implement, and maintain a fool-proof application security testing strategy.
+To prevent such leaks in the future and avoid negative publicity for organizations, CIOS must invest resources and time to develop, implement, and maintain a fool-proof application security testing strategy.

 Pitfalls to Avoid

 Most important of all is the lack of a harmonious application security strategy.
 A well-documented plan is required for a proper execution.
-In the absence of a strategy, it is like following a dark path without knowing if the application will tread smoothly or hit a bump and stumble over.
+Without a process, it is like following a dark path without knowing if the application will tread smoothly or hit a bump and stumble over.
 Being familiar with the basic concepts of DevSecOps does not make CISOs capable of effectuating the development of a completely secure application.
-They need to strategize a thorough, measurable action plan that aligns with the overall goals and makes optimal use of the available assets.
+They need to strategize a thorough, measurable action plan for data loss protection that aligns with the overall goals and optimizes the available assets.

-Next is the failure to adhere with the legalities involved in a software development process.
-Legal compliance enables an organization to safeguard its intellectual properties such as patents, trademarks, and copyrights.
+Next is the failure to adhere to the legalities involved in software development.
+Legal compliance enables an organization to safeguard its intellectual properties, such as patents, trademarks, and copyrights.
 It also equips them with a strong foundation in case of a confidentiality breach.

-Non-existence of a well-maintained application inventory may also prove expensive and dangerous.
-An application inventory facilitates tracking of expired SSL certificates, newly added domains, updated software versions and codes, and mobile APIs, allowing organizations to get rid of obsolete systems and stay compliant with GDPR and relevant regulations.
+The non-existence of a well-maintained application inventory may also prove expensive and dangerous.
+An application inventory facilitates tracking expired SSL certificates, newly added domains, updated software versions and codes, and mobile APIs, allowing organizations to eliminate obsolete systems and stay compliant with GDPR and relevant regulations.

 Building the Strategy

 The war against the Black Hats is not an easy one.
-Organizations must gear themselves with a well-planned strategy and nothing less than perfect will work.
-Devising such flawless strategy requires extreme caution and consideration as there is no scope for errors.
+Organizations must gear themselves with a well-planned strategy; nothing less than perfect will work.
+Devising such a flawless strategy requires extreme caution and consideration, as there is no scope for errors.

 Final Thoughts

 Security threats are a constant concern that can only be dealt with regular monitoring and a dynamic testing strategy.
 Most of the security testing tools are focused on Interactive Application Security Testing (IAST) or Dynamic Application Security Testing (DAST), which enable the organizations to integrate security testing in their DevOps cycle right at the start.
-With solutions-oriented, enterprise web application security testing gaining traction, the focus is transferring toward developing a centralized library comprising common solutions for issues such as encryption, authentication, and cross-scripting.
-The shift to cloud and containers and the lack of complete understanding of serverless technologies are increasing the security-related complexities as well as the possibilities of data breaches.
-The gap in the cloud expertise and the rise in cloud computing crimes have made it mandatory that organizations take responsibility and get actively involved in fortifying their cyber walls.
-They should see that with the shortening development cycles in DevOps and Agile, security does not take the back seat.
+With solutions-oriented, enterprise web application security testing gaining traction, the focus is transferring toward developing a centralized library comprising standard solutions for issues such as encryption, authentication, and cross-scripting.
+The shift to cloud and containers and the lack of complete understanding of serverless technologies are increasing the security-related complexities and the possibilities of data leaks and breaches.
+The gap in cloud expertise and the rise in cloud computing crimes have made it mandatory that organizations take responsibility and actively fortify their cyber walls.
+They should see that security does not take the back seat with the shortening development cycles in DevOps and Agile.

 Leave a Reply